Relative Dehn fuctions, hyperbolically embedded subgroups and combination theorems

 Let $G$ be a group and let $\mathcal{H}$ be a collection of subgroups.
 A subset $S$ of $G$ is a \emph{relative generating set} of $G$ with respect to $\mathcal H$ if the natural homomorphism

 is surjective, where $F(S)$ denotes the free group with free generating set $S$.
 A relative generating set of $G$ with respect to $\mathcal H$ is called a \emph{generating set of the pair $(G, \mathcal H)$}.
+A pair that admits a finite generating set is called a \emph{finitely generated pair}.
 Let $R\subseteq F(S,\mathcal{H})$ be a subset that normally generates the kernel of the above homomorphism.
 In this case, we have a short exact sequence of groups

 and the triple

 is called a \emph{relative presentation of $G$ with respect to $\mathcal H$}, or just a \emph{presentation of the pair $(G,\mathcal H)$}.
 Abusing notation, we write $G=\langle S, \mathcal{H}\mid R \rangle$.
 If both $S$ and $R$ are finite we say that the pair $(G,\mathcal{H})$ is \emph{finitely presented}.